devzendo/devzendo.github.io/_pages/parachute-history.md

 This will give me an emulated system I can work with in eForth.

-After some polishing, the emulator now builds on macOS, CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Windows 10.
+After some polishing, the emulator now builds on macOS, CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Raspbian and Windows 10.
+It's a cross-platform, portable Transputer emulator.